GTs5Devy/Assetto_Corsa_Telemetry_Extraction/LapTimeML/README.md

 # Template Assetto Corsa Python App
-## A Template folder and script for Assetto Corsa Python app
+## A Template folder and script for Assetto Corsa Python app (you can modify to your liking)